Adel-Alhaj/LibraryDeskAgent/README.md

 - Each browser session generates a unique session_id
 - Tool calls are logged for debugging and auditing
 - The agent maintains conversation context within sessions
+- API documentation is automatically generated at `/docs` endpoint